dotnet/AspNetCore.Docs/azure-lifecycle/04-cicd.md

     ![Configure deployment panel](media/04/configure-deployment-panel.png)

 Click the **OK** button on the **Configure Continuous Delivery** panel.
-A new VSTS account is created and is accessible at `https://<account_name>.visualstudio.com` after a few minutes.
+A new VSTS account is created and is accessible at `https://<account_name>.visualstudio.com` after waiting a few minutes.
 A build definition and a release definition were created within a new team project named *MyFirstProject*.
 Additionally, a build was triggered.
-When the build succeeds, a release to the production environment is triggered.
+When the build succeeds, a deployment to the production environment is triggered.
 Click the **Build triggered** link to monitor the build's progress.

 ![Build triggered link](media/04/build-triggered-link.png)